 Both provable and unprovable claims are perfectly good propositions.
 Simply being a proposition is one thing; being provable is something else!
-Both plus $2\ 2 = 4$ and plus $2\ 2 = 5$ are expressions of type Prop.
+Both plus 2 2 = 4 and plus 2 2 = 5 are expressions of type Prop.

-One important role for propositions in Coq is as the subjects of Theorems, Examples, etc. But they can be used in many other ways.
-For example, we can give a name to a proposition using a Definition, just as we have given intros move hypotheses/variables from goal to context reflexivity finish the proof (when the goal looks like e = e) apply prove goal using a hypothesis, lemma, or con- structor applyin H apply a hypothesis, lemma, or constructor to a hy- pothesis in the context (forward reasoning) applywith explicitly specify values for variables that cannot be determined by pattern matching simpl simplify computations in the goal simpl in H or a hypothesis rewrite use an equality to rewrite the goal rewrite in H or a hypothesis unfold replace a defined constant by its RHS in the goal unfoldin H or a hypothesis destructas case analysis on values of inductively defined types inductionwith induction on values of inductively defined types inversion reason by injectivity and distinctness of construc- tors remember (e) as x give a name (x) to an expression (e) so that we can destruct x without "losing" e assert (e) as H introduce a "local lemma" e and call it H names to expressions of other sorts (numbers, functions, types, type functions, \dots).
+intros move hypotheses/variables from goal to context reflexivity finish the proof (when the goal looks like $e = e$) apply prove goal using a hypothesis, lemma, or con- structor apply in H apply a hypothesis, lemma, or constructor to a hy- pothesis in the context (forward reasoning) applywith explicitly specify values for variables that cannot be determined by pattern matching simpl simplify computations in the goal simpl in H or a hypothesis rewrite use an equality to rewrite the goal rewrite in H or a hypothesis unfold replace a defined constant by its RHS in the goal unfoldinH or a hypothesis destructas case analysis on values of inductively defined types inductionwith induction on values of inductively defined types inversion reason by injectivity and distinctness of construc- tors remember (e) as x give a name (x) to an expression (e) so that we can destruct x without "losing" e assert (e) as H introduce a "local lemma" e and call it H